 - Add star anise, bay leaf, shahi jeera, cardamoms, cloves, cinnamon and mace.
 Allow them to sizzle.

-- Next add onions and fry till golden or light brown.
+- Next add onions and green chilies.
+Fry/saute till golden or light brown.

 - Add ginger garlic paste.
 Fry till the raw smell goes off.